-Will you be making any New Year’s resolutions this year about losing weight, getting in shape or stopping your emotional eating?
-If you’re like most Americans, you’ll make one or more resolutions along those lines.
+Did you make any New Year’s resolutions this year about getting into shape or stopping your emotional eating?
+If you’re like most Americans, you’ve make one or more resolutions along those lines.
 And then, a few weeks into the new year, you may be wondering where all those good intentions went.

 So, what might a kind and patient game plan look like?
 Here are four steps you might want to include: